Reviews You Can Rely On

 How We Tested

 Since 2013, we've put dozens of cycling computers through their paces, logging thousands of miles and countless pedal strokes.
 Our testing covers every condition imaginable — from scorching heat to freezing cold, from rain-soaked roads to dusty gravel trails.
 We used these computers to track our stats during road races, cyclocross mud pits, and long-haul bikepacking adventures.
 We push each device to its limits, put manufacturer claims to the test, and evaluate compatibility with third-party and companion apps.
 Our thorough approach ensures we can assess accuracy, reliability, and overall user experience for each model.
 After years of cumulative testing experience, we're confident in our recommendations.
-No matter what kind of cyclist you are, we've found the right computer to suit your needs.
+No matter what kind of cyclist you are, we've found the right computer for you.

 We score and rank bike computers using four performance metrics: